 The other day I came across a web app that allowed users to print GIF animations as flipbooks.
-The site – gifprint.com – isn’t working anymore but the idea is nonetheless interesting.
-The app extracts all the image frames of an animated GIF, arranges the individual frames in sequence and then creates a PDF file ready to be sent to the printer.
+The site - gifprint.com - isn’t working anymore but the idea is nonetheless interesting.
+The app extracts all the image frames of the animated GIF, arranges the individual frames in sequence, like a contact sheet, and then creates a PDF file ready to be sent to the printer.

 To get started, drag the above bookmarklet to your bookmarks toolbar.
 Then open any video on YouTube, click the bookmarklet link and it should instantly generate a storyboard for that video which you can either print or save as PDF.